mosip/documentation/docs/Github-Workflow.md

     ```
     $ git clone https://github.com/<your_github_id>/commons.git
     ```
-1. Set upstream project as the original from where you forked:
+1. Set upstream project as the original from where you forked.
     ```
     $ cd commons
     $ git remote add upstream https://github.com/mosip/commons.git
     ```

-1. Make sure you never directly push to upstream:
+1. Make sure you never directly push to upstream.
     ```
     $ git remote set-url --push upstream no_push
     ```

-1. Confirm the origin and upstream with:
+1. Confirm the origin and upstream.
     ```
     $ git remote -v
     ```

 ## Code changes

-1. Create a new issue in [MOSIP Jira](https://mosip.atlassian.net/)
+1. Create a new issue in [MOSIP Jira](https://mosip.atlassian.net/).

 1. You may work on `master` or create a new branch.